 Case Name- Budhadev Karmaskar v.
 State of West Bengal

 Bench- Justices L. Nageswara Rao, B.R.
-Gavai and A.S.
+Gavai, and A.S.
 Bopanna

 "Notwithstanding the profession, every individual in this country has a right to a dignified life under Article 21"

-In this case, the Supreme Court recognised sex work as a “profession” and held that consenting practitioners of sex work were entitled to dignity and equal protection under the law.
+In this case, the Supreme Court recognized sex work as a “profession” and held that consenting practitioners of sex work were entitled to dignity and equal protection under the law.
 The Court also directed UIDAI to issue Adhar Cards to the Sex Workers based on a proforma certificate and, using its inherent powers under Article 142 of the Constitution, issued a few directions for the rehabilitation measures in respect of sex workers like-

 Police should treat all sex workers with dignity and not abuse them verbally and physically, subject them to violence, or coerce them into any sexual activity.

-The Press Council of India should issue appropriate guidelines so that the identities of sex workers during arrest, raid and rescue operations shall not be published or telecasted.
+The Press Council of India should issue appropriate guidelines so that the identities of sex workers during arrest, raid, and rescue operations shall not be published or telecasted.